 Take some spare coins with you and admire the street performers at Las Ramblas.
 Most of them are true entertainers and go through a lot of trouble.
 Don’t snap any pictures of them without paying.

 Mmmhhh chocolate!
 Yes, Barcelona has a chocolate museum!
 Housed in a former convent, the Museu de la Xocolata is a delicious museum where you learn all about cacao and chocolate and how it came to Europe.
 They also offer workshops if you have more time.

 35. Tour the Barcelona Opera at Liceu Theater or Palau de la Musica

 Just off the Ramblas, you’ll find the Opera of Barcelona.
 Completely burned down and rebuilt, you can now tour this amazing Opera house of Barcelona.
 Marvel at the grand entry hall and the amazing ceiling.
 I found the tour quite interesting as the tour guide is really good and offers all these little facts and details.

 Another great place to visit is the Palau de la Musica.
-I saw a flamenco show in the Palau, but if you’re not that lucky, you can also see the Palau on a guided tour.
-Stained glass, amazing acoustics and an impressive history!
+I saw a flamenco show in Palau, but if you’re not that lucky, you can also see Palau theatre on a guided tour.
+Stained glass, amazing acoustics, and an impressive history!
 A must-see for all cultural lovers